htvekov/controllerx/docs/examples/Sonos display.md

 - Added optional sensor for brightness control & display on/off
 - Added 'shuffle' & 'mute' signs
 - When idle, display 'stop' sign and text 'idle'
-- Revised display lambda
+- Revised display lambda page code
 - 4 HA sensors: Connected status, WiFi strength, Display on/off & PIR

 Improve/simplify templates
 - Remove need for master entity everywhere in config files
-- Display 'shuffle' and 'mute' sign
-- When idle, display 'stop' sign and text 'idle'
-- Implement brightness control on display
-- Implement display on/off (via local ESPHome PIR sensor)

 - Add more information on display using a 2,9" E-ink display
 - Add png file for current media playing for e-paper displays
 - Use e-paper display as status display when Sonos is idle